supasuge/CAP_Study_Materials/TLS_Cheat_Sheet.md

 An example of **TLS 1.3** in action would be a user's web browser connecting to a secure website.
 The browser will use **TLS 1.3** to encrypt the connection, verify the identity of the website, and ensure that the data has not been modified in transit.
 Additionally, **TLS 1.3** is more secure than **TLS 1.2**, as it uses a combination of encryption, authentication, and data integrity to protect the connection.

 ### TLS Versions Comparisons
-Here's an Obsidian Markdown formatted note that summarizes the key differences between TLS versions and recommendations for usage:

-Transport Layer Security (TLS) is the protocol that ensures secure communication over networks.
-Over the years, various versions of TLS have been released, each improving upon the previous one in terms of security and performance.
-This note provides a comparison between different versions of TLS and recommendations on which to use or avoid.

-Here's a TLS/SSL comparison table that includes SSL versions, older TLS versions, and relevant security information, formatted for easy reference:

 #### TLS/SSL Versions Comparison Table